diontimmer/MetaVault/README.md

-# MetaVaultDatabase
+# MetaVault

-MetaVaultDatabase is a simple database for storing metadata associated with (media) files.
+MetaVault is a simple database for storing metadata associated with (media) files.
 This is a simple wrapper around sqlite3 which mimics the behavior of a Python dictionary.
 This is designed to provide an easy-to-use interface for managing metadata.
 I am fully aware that this is not the most efficient way to work with sqlite3, but it is a simple way to work with sqlite in an object-oriented way.

 ## Installation